ProgrammerHasan/ms-accordion/README.md

-# This is a flutter accordion package written in dart for flutter developers.
+# MsAccordion

-MsAccordion
+This is a flutter accordion package written in dart for flutter developers.

 ## Getting Started

-# flutter_text_form_field
+# ms_accordion

 A new Flutter package that provide already made MsAccordian